-The Mi-Ki’s average height is about 25-28 cm.
+The Mi-Ki’s average height is no more than 28 cm.
 Its weight reaches up to 4.5 kg.
 Because of its small stature, it was called the “pocket” pet.
 It has large round eyes on its slightly rounded head, with a black or self-coloured nose.
 Its winged ears, which are one of its most distinctive features, can be dropped or erect and has some feathering.

 Its compact body size is proportionate to its overall frame and does not look stumpy or long-legged.
 It has a straight and level topline with a chest that is medium in depth.
 Its tail, called a “crowd pleaser” among owners, is set high and curls over its body.